MiddletonCommunityVoice/services-list/content/gp-surgeries/out-of-hours-service.md

 ---

 ### Information
-- Emergency GP, outside normal working hours.
+*Emergency GP, outside normal working hours*
+*Use for emergenies where patients can't get to the GP surgery*
-- Try GP 7 days access hubs first.
+- Try GP 7 days access hubs
-- Then 111 before trying this service
+- Try 111
-- Walk in Centres
+- Try Walk in Centres

 **DIAL 999 in life and death emergency**